February 8, 2021

 Data gravity is the idea that large masses of data exert a form of gravitational pull within IT systems and attract applications, services and even other data.
 Public cloud providers invite free data import, but data export carries a charge.

-However, as cloud technology continues to mature, organizations should not be afraid to duplicate data in the cloud – that is, it is perfectly fine to have data in different formats in the cloud.
-A key goal is to have your data optimized for the way you access it, and the cloud allows you to do that.
+However, as cloud technology continues to mature, organisations should not be afraid to duplicate data in the cloud – that is, it is perfectly fine to have data in different formats in the cloud.
+A key goal is to have your data optimised for the way you access it, and the cloud allows you to do that.

 The journey continues

-So as the world around us changed in unprecedented ways in 2020, cloud computing continued its march to enterprise ubiquity.
+So as the world around us changed in unprecedented ways in 2020, cloud computing continued its march to enterprise ubiquity and is a key layer of the Enterprise Technology Stack.
 Yet, by most measures, cloud is still only something like 5 to 10 percent of IT, so there is still a lot of room to grow.
 Getting the most out of cloud technology going forward is not a 5-year journey; it may take many years to truly tap into its full potential.